12 Things You Need Know About the Tulum Ruins (2018)

 You’re probably thinking Mayans, right?

 That would be the easy answer.

 Of course, that’s like saying that the French built the Statue of Liberty.

-Over a period of seven centuries, rulers came and went, and the city we now as Tulum was transformed by each new generation of inhabitants and their respective styles and influences.
+Over a period of 7 centuries, rulers came and went.
+The city we know as Tulum was transformed by each new generation of inhabitants and their respective styles and influences.

-As a result, like in other Mayan ruins of the Yucatan Peninsula, many of the buildings fusion different architectural styles depending on the epoch in which they were built or expanded upon.
+As a result, like in other Mayan ruins of the Yucatan Peninsula, many of the buildings fuse different architectural styles depending on the epoch in which they were built or expanded upon.

 - Tulum means wall in Maya, however, the town’s original name, Zamá (pronounced zam-MAH) translates as “Place of the dawning sun.”

-- Tulum was one of the few enclosed cities built by the Mayas.
+- It was one of the few enclosed cities built by the Mayas.
 With walls on three sides and the Caribbean Sea on the other, Tulum was built to be a fortress.

 - No more than 1,600 ever lived in Tulum at one time, meaning it was more of a religious and ceremonial center rather than a population center.